senior staff research scientist

 Invited talk at CVPR SAIAD 2021: Safe Artificial Intelligence for Automated Driving

-Invited at ICAPS 2021 International Workshop of Explainable AI Planning (XAIP)
+ICAPS 2021 International Workshop of Explainable AI Planning (XAIP)

 Invited lecture at Machine Learning Summer School 2021 MLSS